elegant-scipy/elegant-scipy/sphinx/content/ch4.md

 ### Frequencies and their ordering

-For historical reasons, most implementations return an array where
+For historical reasons, most implementations return an array where frequencies vary from low-to-high-to-low (see the box {ref}`Discrete Fourier transforms <adm:dft>` for further explanation of frequencies).
+E.g., when we do the real
-% TODO: links to callouts here frequencies vary from low-to-high-to-low (see the box "Discrete Fourier transforms" for further explanation of frequencies).
-E.g., when we do the real Fourier transform of a signal of all ones, an input that has no variation and therefore only has the slowest, constant Fourier component (also known as the "DC" or Direct Current component—just
+Fourier transform of a signal of all ones, an input that has no variation and therefore only has the slowest, constant Fourier component (also known as the "DC" or Direct Current component—just